Islam in North Africa

 Expansion into Europe

 In 711, the Moors invaded Europe with an army led by General Tariq ibn Ziyad.
 Tariq and his men captured much of the Iberian Peninsula (the region that is today Spain and Portugal).
-The Moors held control over this land for hundreds of years until they were finally forced out by the Christian Reconquista
+The Moors held control over this land for hundreds of years until they were finally forced out by the Christian Reconquista in 1492.

 Islam also spread to the empires of Central Africa mostly through trade relations across the Sahara Desert.
 Islam played an important role in both the Empire of Mali and the Songhai Empire.
 Perhaps the most famous Muslim of Central Africa was the Mali Emperor Mansa Musa.
 After Mansa Musa was converted to Islam, he made a legendary pilgrimage to Mecca (in Saudi Arabia).
 Records indicate that as many as 60,000 people traveled with him on his journey.